 As a geek, you know the importance of a useful website.
 Where would you be without coding videos on YouTube?
 Who would you ask geeky questions without Quora or Reddit?
 Where would you get the latest free audiobooks without Digitalbook?
 Where would you get your computer supplies and electronics without Newegg or your geek gear without ThinkGeek?
 The list is endless.

-Here at The Geek Street we wanted to give you some more websites to geek out over.
+Here at The Geek Street we wanted to give you some of the best websites for geeks.
 We tried to include websites that provide free content (especially if it is a resource site).
 Some of these you might know, some you might not.
 One thing is for sure though, you will find something useful on each and every website.
 Get ready to geek out over these super-geeky websites.

-The Definitive List of the Best Geek Sites
+The Definitive List of the Best Websites for Geeks

 Best Coding Sites for Geeks